morungos/morungos.github.io/_posts/2015-08-23-science-and-data.md

 title: A story about data manipulation in science
 draft: true
 author: Stuart
+tagline: |-
+  A short story about the distinction between cherry-picking data and removing bad data
 ---

 Science is having an interesting time of it recently, as it comes under